 PK4 students are provided more exposure to Christian and Western concepts.
 They are introduced to history and current events.
 They are taught basic concepts of country and freedom.

-Additionally, all Little Raider Academy students receive weekly instruction in the library, technology, music, art, liturgy, and physical education from specialized educators.
+Additionally, all Preschool students receive weekly instruction in the library, technology, music, art, liturgy, and physical education from specialized educators.
 They also participate in school-wide assemblies, special events, and performances.